 Tony Sly Pottery is made with love right here in Raglan.
-Using terracotta clay from Dunedin, Tony shapes honest, useful and made from scratch pottery for cooks using colours from our landscapes - watery greens with turquoise soft blues and whites inspired by the harbour where his studio is.
-From pasta bowls to mugs to utensil jars, you’ll want to take a piece of Raglan home with you.
+Using terracotta clay from Dunedin, Tony shapes honest, useful, and handmade pottery for cooks using colours from our landscapes - watery greens with turquoise soft blues and whites inspired by the harbour where his studio is located.
+From pasta bowls to mugs and utensil jars, you’ll want to take a piece of Raglan home with you.

 92 Wallis Street, Raglan